Easy Spinach Dip recipe without the dry packaged soup mix!

 Make it even prettier by serving in a bread bowl.
 Use a large round sturdy bread.
 You want it to hold up to the dip being placed in the center.

 This easy spinach dip is a great appetizer to make-ahead.
-It will last about 3 days in the refrigerator but I recommend only making it one day ahead to maintain it’s fresh flavor.
+It will last about 3 days in the refrigerator but I recommend only making it one day ahead to maintain the fresh flavor.

 This party dip is perfect for gatherings, game day events, holidays, etc!